Two smiling men sit shoulder-to-shoulder in front of a laptop and look over a paper document together.

 Commit to a Payment Amount

-Once you know what your expenses are, compare that amount to your income.
-The amount you have left after expenses is the amount you can put toward paying down your debt.
-If your expenses are greater than your income, you have more work to do to reduce your spending.
+Once you know your expenses, compare that amount to your income.
+The amount you have left after expenses is what you can put toward paying down your debt.

 "As your balances go down, your minimum payments go down, and the effect of your payments goes up, so you'll start paying off your debt faster," Black said.
 "The momentum can be really motivating."